Tag Archives: business

 The views expressed here do not necessarily reflect those of the CIEP.

-Wise owls: where do your clients find you?
+Wise owls: Where do your clients find you?

 We asked our parliament of wise owls, all Advanced Professional Members, where new clients have found them, and where they focus their marketing efforts.